In Pole Position

 4.2 International Standards

-In 2020, according to KPMG, Singapore had the most advanced legislation in relation to CAVs.
+According to a KPMG-study, Singapore had the most advanced legislation in relation to CAVs in 2020.
 Their current legal framework includes a definition of CAVs that broadly encompasses Level 3 to Level 5 CAVs.
 It also enables consumers to operate such CAVs as long as they have specific authorisation from the Singapore Land Transport Authority.
 This framework, however, is in the context of trials and therefore does not go as far as the Autonomous Act, which allows for CAV's operation within their regular use.

 Readers should take legal advice before applying it to specific issues or transactions.